cmulliss/100-days-of-code2/log.md

 ----
 100 Days Of Code - Log
-Day 65: Saturday July 13, 2018
+Day 65: Saturday July 14, 2018

-Today's Progress:
+Today's Progress: Continuing with action creator and beginning of reducer.

-Thoughts:
+Thoughts: Plodding on.

 Link to work: <https://github.com/cmulliss/100-days-of-code2>